-Because of global warming, the early seasons has moved nearly a week.
+Due to global warming, the start of the seasons has shifted by almost a week.

-A study coordinated by the Technical University of Munich has shown that spring in Europe starts at 6 8 days earlier there 30 years.
-To perform this study is the largest of the world today on the subject, the scientists observed 550 species of wild and cultivated plants in 17 European countries.
-The researchers' goal was to correlate the temperature with the appearance of flowers, fruits and color changes of the leaves.
+A study coordinated by the Technical University of Munich has just shown that spring in Europe begins 6 to 8 days earlier than 30 years ago.
+To carry out this study, which is today the most important in the world on the subject, scientists observed 550 species of wild and cultivated plants in 17 European countries.
+The researchers' goal was to correlate temperature with the appearance of flowers, fruits, and leaf color changes.

-Although they did not expect such a shift, the scientists have shed light on a new consequence of global warming.
+Even if they did not expect such a lag, scientists have just highlighted a new consequence of global warming.